rm511130/PCF4CAS/README.md

 ssh -i ./fuse.pem ubuntu@user1.ourpcf.com
 ```

-Once logged in, execute the following commands:
+Once logged in, you can ignore any messages that ask you to perform a `do-release-upgrade`.
+Please proceed by executing the following commands:

 ```
 pks --version